 id – The identifier of the document.
 This value must be unique in the context of the NSA and type values.

 version - The version of the document, or more specifically, the date this version of the document was created.
-Any updates to the document must be tagged with a new version.
+Any updates to the document MUST be tagged with a new version.

 expires - The date this version of the document expires and should be deleted from document space and any requesters caching the document.